Why do cats purr? It seems like a simple question with a simple answer. Cats purr because they’re happy, right?

 Cats Purr To Communicate

 Purring is a crucial part of mother-kitten bonding.
-Kittens are born blind and deaf, but their mother’s purr communicates that they are safe in this new world.
-Kittens will often reciprocate the purr to their mothers to show their contentment or to signal they are hungry.
+Kittens are born blind and deaf, but their mother’s purr communicates that they’re safe in this new world.
+Kittens will often reciprocate the purr to their mothers to show their contentment or to signal that they’re hungry.

 Since purring is an innate language, both kittens and cats will use purring to also attract the attention of their human friends.
-Ever notice how when you are on the phone your cat talks to you?
+Ever notice how when you’re on the phone, your cat might talk to you?
 Your cat can’t imagine you talking to anyone else except them!

 What Other Animals Purr?

-Your tabby cat isn’t the only animal who engages in the purr.
-Cat’s relatives, like the mongoose, genets, and even some wildcats, also purr to communicate different emotions and needs.
+Your tabby isn’t the only animal who engages in the purr.
+Cats’ relatives, like the mongoose, genets, and even some wildcats, also purr to communicate different emotions and needs.
 Even animals not related to the cat, such as Gorillas and raccoons, also purr.

-Wild cats that roar, however, are not able to purr.
+Wildcats that roar, however, are not able to purr.
 And your domestic house cat does not have the ability to roar.
-This is due to a difference in vocal chord structure.
-This is why your cat may purr when nervous instead of nervously roaring!
+This is due to a difference in vocal chord structure, and it’s why your cat may purr when they’re anxious instead of nervously roaring!

 Cat purrs are deceptively intricate.
-A simple sound that many people write off as a sign of content is actually a primal function that helps communicate a variety of emotions and needs, heals, and insures the survival of offspring.
+A simple sound that many people write off as a sign of contentment is actually a primal function that helps communicate a variety of emotions and needs, heals, and ensures the survival of offspring.

 Is your cat an avid purr-er?
-Has your cat NEVER purred?
-Let us know in the comments.
+What do you think they’re trying to say?
+Let us know in the comments below!